-- 7. The School will consider the information provided by the student and Placement Provider and assess the risks involved.
-Deputy Head (Academic) (or anyone deputising for him or her) will give approval to the placement where risks involved are acceptable. - 8.
+- 7. The College will consider the information provided by the student and Placement Provider and assess the risks involved.
+The Bursar and/or the Deputy Head (Academic) (or anyone deputising for them) will give approval to the placement where risks involved are acceptable. - 8.
 Head of Careers will e-mail a copy of this information to parents/guardians by end of May.
 Parents/guardians will be required to indicate they have seen the Placement Provider information and give permission (or not) for their child to attend the placement.
-The school will chase (if necessary) to ensure parental permission is received.
+The College will chase (if necessary) to ensure parental permission is received.
 A placement cannot take place without this. - 9.
-Where possible, and considering the level of assessed risk, the Head of Careers to organise phone calls to be made to placements during work experience week to check all is going well from the Placement Provider and student's perspective.
+Where possible, and considering the level of assessed risk, the Head of Careers to organise emails or phone calls to be made to placements during work experience week to check all is going well from the Placement Provider and student's perspective.